-But it’s also super, super easy to make at home — you only need four ingredients!!
-If you’d like to try this famous Dutch delicacy in comfort of your own home, All it takes it about 30 minutes to transport you to a European cafe, sipping coffee or hot chocolate and nibbling on a rich, decadent cake.
+Dutch Butter Cake is super, super easy to make at home — you only need four ingredients!!
+If you’d like to try this famous Dutch dessert in comfort of your own home, all it takes is about 30 minutes to transport you to a cafe in Amsterdam indulging in this authentic Dutch Boterkoek.

-The flavor and texture of this cake is honestly out of this world!!
+The flavor and texture of this Dutch Butter Cake is honestly out of this world!!
 So tender and buttery.

-Here’s all you need to get baking: sugar, flour, butter, and salt.
+Here’s all you need to make Dutch Butter Cake: sugar, flour, butter, and salt.
 That’s it!

 These simple ingredients allow the flavor of the butter to really shine through.
 Since this cake is all about the butter, you’ll want to use a good quality butter.
 I decided to try it with a popular European-style butter — you can find this in just about any grocery store.
 Since European-style butter is higher in butterfat, it definitely gives the cake a rich, unique taste and silky texture.